Protestant refugees in Switzerland

-Protestant refugees in Switzerland were religious migrants who fled to the Reformed cantons of Switzerland between the 16th and 18th centuries due to persecution in their home countries.
+Protestant refugees in Switzerland were religious migrants who fled to the Reformed cantons of Switzerland as well as to the Republic of Geneva between the 16th and 18th centuries due to persecution in their home countries.
 The confessional division of Europe in the 16th century led Protestant refugees, primarily Reformed but also Lutheran and Anglican, to seek refuge in Swiss territories from various countries including France, Italy, Germany, England, Hungary, and Spain, where their worship and access to civil and political offices were prohibited.

 This migration flow, though of variable intensity, continued uninterrupted throughout the Ancien Régime and experienced two major peaks: the first following the Protestant Reformation and the St. Bartholomew's Day Massacre in 1572 (known as the first Refuge), and the second triggered by the Revocation of the Edict of Nantes in 1685 and preceding measures (the second or great Refuge).

 First Refuge

 In the 16th century, several Spanish Reformed refugees, including Marcos Pérez and Casiodore de Reyna, a Bible translator, found refuge in Basel.
 The Augsburg Interim (1548) saw the establishment of German Protestants in the Canton of Bern, while the reign of Mary Tudor (1553-1558) led to the founding of British communities in Geneva (including John Knox), Aarau, and Vevey.

 The first major collective emigration was that of the French following the Affair of the Placards (1534) and the reversal of royal policy toward Protestants, alongside Italians from Lucca, Genoa, Cremona, and Milan fleeing the Inquisition reestablished in 1542.
 The members of the Reformed community of Locarno left the city in 1555.

-French-speaking Switzerland, where several sectors of the textile industry had not yet established guild regulations and where the adoption of the Reformation created strong demand for French-speaking preachers, proved open to refugees.
+Romandy, the French-speaking territories of present day Switzerland, where several sectors of the textile industry had not yet established guild regulations and where the adoption of the Reformation created strong demand for French-speaking preachers, proved open to refugees.
 Under Calvin's influence, and despite opposition, Geneva granted residency to nearly 8,000 refugees between 1549 and 1587.
 Approximately 3,000 of them settled permanently, comprising 30% of Geneva's population.
 Among them were several families from Lucca who established themselves, such as the Burlamaqui, Diodati, Micheli, and Calandrini families.
 Dozens of Huguenot printers made the city a center for publishing Bibles and "Huguenot psalters".

 The Bernese government encouraged Vaud localities to open citizenship more broadly to refugees and created scholarships for them at the Academy of Lausanne.
 In Zurich, where refugees from Valtellina and the Grisons mixed with those from the Reformed community of Locarno, the authorities' welcoming policy was quickly undermined by the politically powerful guilds, who feared competition from refugee entrepreneurs in the textile sector.
 The same occurred in Basel, where the few families admitted to citizenship (Bernoulli, Legrand, Sarasin) developed activities complementary to those of the resident population, such as silk production or major commerce, as did the Orelli family in Zurich.